FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 #### Intermediate oxygen environment {.unnumbered}

-Similar to the growth trends of the 250 µM O~2~ and PAR of 30 µmol photons m^-2^ s^-1^ experiments, MIT9313 maintained at 25 µM O~2~,
-growth rate increased with increasing photoperiods for all spectral wavebands tested (Figure \@ref(fig:MIT9313PAR)).
-The 25 µM O~2~ growth experiments showed generally similar growth rate as the 250 µM O~2~ and PAR of 30 µmol photons m^-2^ s^-1^, with the interesting exception that the growth rate increased by 50% under 25 µM O~2~ and 16 h blue light photoperiod.
-In contrast to the blue light growth responses under 250 µM O~2~ and PAR of 90 µmol photons m^-2^ s^-1^, growth rate increased with longer photoperiods and even grew under 12 and 16 h photoperiods.
-In fact, the fastest growth rate of all the O~2~ experiments was 0.99 d^-1^ achieved under 16 h blue light photoperiod and PAR of 90 µmol photons m^-2^ s^-1^ under 25 µM O~2~.
-Growth rate increased by 50% under the 4 h blue light photoperiod; by 400% under the 8 h blue light photoperiod; by 40% under the 12 h red light photoperiod and by 80% under the 16 h white LED photoperiod, compared to the 250 µM O~2~ and PAR of 90 µmol photons m^-2^ s^-1^ growth experiments.
-In contrast to the 250 µM O~2~ growth experiments, MIT9313 was able to grow when exposed to PAR of 180 µmol photons m^-2^ s^-1^ and blue light under all photoperiods except 16 h; additionally, white LED and red light treatments induced growth across all tested photoperiods under 25 µM O~2~.

-The 25 µM O~2~, 4 h photoperiod experiments under white LED light and all green light were not performed due to time constraints.
+For MIT9313 maintained at 25 µM O~2~ growth rate increased with increasing photoperiods for all spectral wavebands tested (Figure \@ref(fig:MIT9313PAR)).
+Under peak PAR of 90 µmol photons m^-2^ s^-1^ growth rate increased with longer photoperiods, with the fastest overall growth rate for MIT9313 0.99 d^-1^ achieved under 16 h blue light photoperiod.
+In contrast to the 250 µM O~2~ growth experiments, MIT9313 grew when exposed to peak PAR of 180 µmol photons m^-2^ s^-1^ and blue light under all photoperiods except 16 h; additionally, white LED and red light treatments induced growth across all tested photoperiods under 25 µM O~2~.
+The 25 µM O~2~, 4 h photoperiod experiments under white LED light and were not performed due to time constraints.

 #### Low oxygen environment {.unnumbered}

-The growth experiments under 2.5 µM O~2~ for MIT9313 showed growth responses for all spectral wavebands except white LED light, albeit slower than under the 25 µM O~2~ experiments (Figure
+Under 2.5 µM O~2~  MIT9313 showed growth, particularly under blue LED light, albeit generally slower than under the parallel 25 µM O~2~ experiments (Figure
 \@ref(fig:MIT9313PAR)).
-MIT9313 was able to grow under PAR of 30 µmol photons m^-2^ s^-1^ but only under an 8 h blue and red light photoperiod.
-Growth rate increased with longer photoperiods under blue light treatments and PAR of 90 µmol photons m^-2^ s^-1^ however, growth was inhibited under a 16 h blue light photoperiod and only grew under an 8 h photoperiod under red and green light treatments.
-The growth rate for MIT9313 under PAR of 180 µmol photons m^-2^ s^-1^ and blue light treatment decreased with increasing photoperiods with growth inhibition under a 16 h photoperiod.
-The red light treatments under PAR of 180 µmol photons m^-2^ s^-1^ showed similar growth rate for 8 and 12 h photoperiods and no growth were observed for green light treatments.
+Growth estimates did, however, show scatter among replicates, suggesting the 2.5 µM O~2~  was near the tolerance limit for growth of  MIT9313.
+Growth rates increased with longer photoperiods under blue light treatments under peak PAR of 90 µmol photons m^-2^ s^-1^ .
+Growth for MIT9313 under PAR of 180 µmol photons m^-2^ s^-1^ and blue light treatment decreased with increasing photoperiods with full growth inhibition under a 16 h photoperiod.
+The red light peak PAR of 180 µmol photons m^-2^ s^-1^ showed similar growth rates for 8 and 12 h photoperiods.
 The µ~max~ was
-0.33
-d^-1^ achieved under 4 h blue light photoperiod and PAR of 180 µmol photons m^-2^ s^-1^.
+0.33 d^-1^ achieved under 4 h blue light
+photoperiod and PAR of 180 µmol photons m^-2^ s^-1^.
+XXXXTHIS DOES NOT LOOK correct; 12 h, 90 uE photons blue light looks higher.

 The 2.5 µM O~2~ white LED treatments under 4, 8 and 16 h photoperiods
 and red light under 4 and 16 h photoperiods were not performed due to